 COC’s Wellness Initiative:

-A Health and Wellness Committee has been formed for the benefit of improving the health and wellness of the men and women we support through a holistic and multi-disciplined approach.
+The Health and Wellness of the men and women supported by COC is approached through a holistic and multi-disciplined approach.
 This includes adequate staff training and improved quality of life for both the people we support and the staff who support them.
 Beyond physical and medical health, this initiative is focused on emotional health, spiritual outreach, social and educational development, and satisfaction with employment or vocational opportunities.
-The committee consists of: